arcadexyz/pawnfi-contracts/docs/LoanCore.md

 ### `LoanStarted(uint256 loanId, address lender, address borrower)`

-Emitted when a loan is started and principal is distributed ot the borrower.
+Emitted when a loan is started and principal is distributed to the borrower.

 ### `LoanRepaid(uint256 loanId)`